akolb1/hmsv2api/doc/README.md

 ### CreateDatabaseRequest
 Create a new database.

+If database.Id.id is empty, it will be assigned a unique ID database.seq_id is assigned when database is created

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |